 Step 10 – Once you click on Ok, the workbook with changes will get autosaved.
 We can also disable this alert by using some code in VBACode In VBAVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task., which saves a workbook automatically in a simple way.

 Let’s see how it works:

-These warning messages will come through an application so we take “Application.DisplayAlerts = False”.
-This means any sort of display alert will not pop out once this line is included in the code.
-But it also important to include a line of “Application.DisplayAlerts = True” as this helps when something important display alert to pop out.
+These warning messages will come through an application, so we take “Application.DisplayAlerts = False.”
+This means any display alert will not pop out once this line is included in the code.
+But it also important to include a line of “Application.DisplayAlerts = True” as this helps when something important displays alert to pop out.

-Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out but changes will get saved.
-This operation will help us in order to save our work though we unexpectedly close the workbook without saving it.
+Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out, but changes will get saved.
+This operation will help us to save our work though we unexpectedly close the workbook without saving it.

-- Autosave in Excel is a splendid feature which saves time and data by saving it on a periodic basis.
+- Autosave in Excel is a splendid feature that saves time and data by saving it on a periodic basis.

-- As once we enable the autosave in Excel then we can’t close without saving which may mislead though we don’t want to save the data actually.
+- As once we enable the autosave in Excel, we can’t close without saving, which may mislead though we don’t want to save the data.

-- Autosave in Excel always monitors the user’s work and updates the changes in content to share point or one drive.
+- It always monitors the user’s work and updates the changes in content to share point or one drive.

 - It also allows multiple people to edit the document simultaneously.

 This has been a guide to what is Autosave in Excel File.
-Here we discuss how to turn on Autosave in Excel using Excel Options and VBA (Visual Basic Application) along with examples.
+Here we discuss how to turn on Autosave in Excel using Excel Options and VBA (Visual Basic Application) and examples.
 You may also look at these useful functions in excel –